-The practice has an annual programme for seasonal influenza vaccinations which ordinarilly start in the autumn and run throughout the winter.
+The practice has an annual programme for seasonal influenza vaccinations which ordinarily start in the autumn and run throughout the winter.

-The flu jab is offerd to people who are at greater risk of developing serious complications from flu.
+The flu jab is offered to people who are at greater risk of developing serious complications from flu.
 To stay protected, they need to have it every year.

 It is usually recommended you have a flu jab if you:

 - are 65 or over

 - have a serious medical condition such as chronic chest problems, chronic heart, liver or kidney disease

 - live in a residential or nursing home

 - are the main Carer for an elderly or disabled person whose welfare may be at risk if you fall ill